-If your application is turned down, you still have options.
+If your application is turned down, you could consider questioning the decision.

-- Look at all the common needs on the previous page.
-Have you missed any out? - Get in touch with us and we can discuss whether you should challenge the decision. - Remember that your needs may change and increase.
+Look at all the common needs on the previous page.
+Have you missed any out?

+Get in touch with your local Age UK and they can discuss with you whether you should challenge the decision.
+Remember that your needs may change.
 So even if you're not eligible for AA right now, you may be able to claim successfully in the future.